 However, personal feedback can be a tough and uncomfortable thing to receive, as well as to give.
 It is natural to feel bad about hurting other people’s feelings, and that is something that can easily happen when you have to deliver a negative message.

-Feedback sandwich is one of the most well-known methods for giving feedback.
+The feedback sandwich is one of the most well-known methods for giving feedback.
 It is a simple scheme that works both in short reviews and in thorough coaching sessions.

 The method suggests the following flow:

-Feedback sandwich is one of the simplest techniques that you can use in almost every situation.
+A feedback sandwich is one of the simplest techniques that you can use in almost every situation.
 Whenever you would like to point out a mistake or an area of improvement, you can squeeze it between two positive comments that will make the negative feedback easy to digest.

 However, this famous method has also received quite a lot of criticism.
 Its main weaknesses lie in its predictability.
-If you overuse the feedback sandwich, your agents will notice the pattern and the technique will no longer work.
+If you overuse the feedback sandwich, your agents will notice the pattern, and the technique will no longer work.